 Marseilles.
-A street.

-[Enter HELENA, Widow, and DIANA, with two Attendants.]

-But this exceeding posting day and night Must wear your spirits low: we cannot help it.
+A street Enter HELENA, WIDOW, and DIANA, with two ATTENDANTS HELENA But this exceeding posting day and night Must wear your spirits low; we cannot help it.

-But since you have made the days and nights as one,

-To wear your gentle limbs in my affairs,

-Be bold you do so grow in my requital

-As nothing can unroot you.
-In happy time;-
+But since you have made the days and nights as one, To wear your gentle limbs in my affairs, Be bold you do so grow in my requital As nothing can unroot you.

-[Enter a GENTLEMAN.]

-This man may help me to his majesty's ear, If he would spend his power.-God save you, sir.
+Enter a GENTLEMAN In happy time!
+This man may help me to his Majesty's ear, If he would spend his power.
+God save you, sir.

-And you.
+GENTLEMAN And you.

-Sir, I have seen you in the court of France.
+HELENA Sir, I have seen you in the court of France.

-I have been sometimes there.
+GENTLEMAN I have been sometimes there.

-I do presume, sir, that you are not fallen From the report that goes upon your goodness; And therefore, goaded with most sharp occasions, Which lay nice manners by, I put you to The use of your own virtues, for the which I shall continue thankful.
+HELENA I do presume, sir, that you are not fall'n From the report that goes upon your goodness; And therefore, goaded with most sharp occasions, Which lay nice manners by, I put you to The use of your own virtues, for the which I shall continue thankful.

-What's your will?

-That it will please you To give this poor petition to the king; And aid me with that store of power you have To come into his presence.
+GENTLEMAN What's your will?
+HELENA That it will please you To give this poor petition to the King; And aid me with that store of power you have To come into his presence.

-The king's not here.
+GENTLEMAN The King's not here.

-Not here, sir?
+HELENA Not here, sir?
+GENTLEMAN Not indeed.

-Not indeed.
 He hence remov'd last night, and with more haste Than is his use.

-Lord, how we lose our pains!

-All's well that ends well yet, Though time seem so adverse and means unfit.
-I do beseech you, whither is he gone?
+WIDOW Lord, how we lose our pains!
+HELENA All's Well That Ends Well yet, Though time seem so adverse and means unfit.